Bluelord/Intro_to_ML_Python/Supervised_Learning/README.md

 ## **Supervised Learning**

+supervised learning is used to predict a certain outcome from a given inputs, and we have examples of input/output pairs called training dataset.
+We make accurate predictions for new data.
+In supervised learning, the training data you feed to the algorithm includes the desired solutions, called labels.
+There are two major types of supervised machine learning problems, called classification and regression.
+In classification, the goal is to predict a class label, which is a choice from a predefined list of possibilities.
+For regression tasks, the goal is to predict a continuous number, or a floating-point number in programming terms (or real number in mathematical terms).

 **Generalization, Overfitting, and Underfitting**

 In supervised learning, a model will be build on the training data and then be